 A pattern is a combination of filled and unfilled cells in a box.
 Patterns are not fundamental to solving Sudoku but they can help you solve them.

-In the future sudokuPrimer will have a whole series of patterns that can help you solve puzzles.
-You will learn how to use each pattern.
-Check back for patterns, hopefully coming soon.
+SudokuPrimer has a whole series of patterns that can help you solve puzzles.
+You can learn how to use each pattern.

 A row is a horizontal series of nine adjacent cells.
 Each row holds the numbers 1 through 9.
 Every number exists in each row and no number repeats.
 Rows are one of the three container types.
 See containers.